optixyt0/Axis-Backend/README.md

 # Axis-Backend
-Fully custom OGFN backend, work in progress
+Fully custom OGFN backend, work in progress.
+Looking for some help.

 ## Credits:
 - ObsessedTech for help with auth and profiles